NASCAR Racing – Betting Odds and Lines at SuperBook

 Is it legal to bet on NASCAR in the US?

 Every US state has the ability to set its own laws regarding sports betting so as long as you are in a state that allows it, then yes it is.
-SuperBook Sports is licensed to accept bets on NASCAR in Colorado and Nevada, and soon New Jersey.
+SuperBook Sports is licensed to accept bets on NASCAR in Arizona, Colorado, Iowa, Maryland, Nevada, New Jersey, Ohio, Tennessee and Virginia, and soon new states added to this list.
 Therefore, if you are placing bets with us from one of these states, then you are not breaking any laws whatsoever.

 What type of NASCAR bets can I place?